High School, Undergraduate and Postbaccalaureate Students

 The Undergraduate Cancer Research Exploration and Training Experience (U-CREATE) is a 10-week, research-intensive summer program for undergraduate students pursuing careers in biomedical fields, cancer research and the health professions.
 Students will participate in cancer research under the guidance of a mentor and receive a stipend.
 Students also take part in cohort building, career development and didactic lessons on the social determinants of health.

 The Undergraduate Expanding in Cancer Education and Lab (U-EXCEL) experience at the University of Illinois Cancer Center offers students a unique, year-long opportunity (from Fall to Summer) to extend their research experience in a faculty lab.
 Participants receive monetary compensation for their work and increase their chances of presenting at conferences or publishing their research.
-To be eligible, applicants must have recently participated in previous research or enrichment programs, be eligible for payment, and belong to groups underrepresented in biomedicine, including certain racial or ethnic minorities, individuals with disabilities, and those from disadvantaged backgrounds as defined by the NIH.
-This program is dedicated to fostering diversity and inclusion in biomedical research.
+To be eligible, applicants must have recently participated in previous research or enrichment programs and be eligible for payment.
+Applications are not open at this time.
+To be notified when applications open, please sign up for our Training Program Mailing List.